zachlewis/mold/README.md

 [Download](https://github.com/d3sw/mold/releases) the binary based on your OS.
 Once uncompressed copy it into your system PATH.

 ## Usage
-To use mold you can simply issue the `mold` command in the working directory or your git repository.
+To use mold you can simply issue the `mold` command in the root of your git repository.
 By default the command looks for a `.mold.yml` at the root of your project.
 To specify an alternate file you can use the `-f` flag followed by the path to your build config.